kairen/kubeadm-ansible/README.md

 # Usage

-Add the system information gathered above into a file called `inventory`.
+Add the system information gathered above into a file called `hosts.ini`.
 For example:
 ```
 [master]
 192.16.35.12